rajuyce/faqs/tools/aws.md

 ### 🏗️ AWS – Landing Zone
 1. **What is AWS Landing Zone and what are its key components?**
-   - Pre-configured baseline with multi-account architecture, guardrails, logging, security controls.
+   - Pre-configured baseline with multi-account architecture, guardrails, logging, and security controls.

 2. **What are the best practices for setting up a multi-account architecture using Landing Zone?**
    - Separate accounts by workload (e.g., security, shared services, dev/prod).
-   - Enforce SCPs, centralize logging and monitoring.
+   - Enforce SCPs, and centralize logging and monitoring.

 3. **How do you implement guardrails in an AWS Landing Zone?**
    - Use SCPs, AWS Config rules, and AWS Config conformance packs.